 I feel personally like I was pretty fortunate in that these pressures were not so intensely strong during my early years.
 My father wasn’t particularly macho and there was not much overt misogyny in my upbringing and in my peer group.
 However in public schools, for example, the pressure to not be a “fem”, or worse a “fag”, was just the way it was.

 Nevertheless, as I stepped out of these cauldrons of socialization in early adulthood, I was able to let down my guard and allow more of my feminine nature in.
-I am predominately heterosexual but by nature I am a musician/artist, a man with a lot of empathy and have often found myself working, for example, in social services that is mostly dominated by women.
+I am predominately heterosexual but by nature, I am a musician/artist, a man with a lot of empathy, and have often found myself working, for example, in social services that are mostly dominated by women.
 Here, qualities of the feminine were valued while also, being a conscious man in those circles was always very much appreciated.

 On Male Privilege in Patriarchal Monotheistic Religion

-This issue of male privilege within the zeitgeist of a Judeo-Christian culture, is something I’ve not thought of much before until I was invited by Christy to offer a men’s voice of support for women and the sacred feminine.
-As I look at how women and the feminine aspect of the divine are generally treated within these monotheistic religions, it is a no brainer to see how the patriarchy is deeply entrenched within the religious underpinnings of our collective culture and how male privilege is such a given.
+This issue of male privilege within the zeitgeist of Judeo-Christian culture is something I’ve not thought of much before until I was invited by Christy to offer a men’s voice of support for women and the sacred feminine.
+As I look at how women and the feminine aspect of the divine are generally treated within these monotheistic religions, it is a no-brainer to see how the patriarchy is deeply entrenched within the religious underpinnings of our collective culture and how male privilege is such a given.

 In the early stages of the development of Christianity, it has become clear to me, a primary theme of the feminine aspect of the Divine was systematically purged and eradicated from the theology.

-Christianity inherited the patriarchal God Yahweh from the Jews and, despite the efforts by the deep Christ to call out the hypocrisy of this angry and jealous God, Christianity has largely failed to generate more balanced image of God.
+Christianity inherited the patriarchal God Yahweh from Judaism and, despite the efforts by the deep Christ to call out the hypocrisy of this angry and jealous God, Christianity has largely failed to generate a more balanced image of God.

-So all of this has, over 2000 years, woven an implicit favoritism towards the masculine.
+So all of this has over 2000 years, woven implicit favoritism towards the masculine.
 And that masculine was raised to greater value on the ground upon which women and the divine feminine were pushed under.